 - Scheduling/Operational Questions

-If there is one thing we know about product manager case study interviews, it’s the fact that you get a product design question, regardless of where you interview.
-This should be no surprise to you as product managers’ primary duty is to develop unique products that address the needs and desires of their target market.
+If there is one thing we know about Product Manager case study interviews, it’s that you’ll get a product design question, regardless of where you interview.
+This should be no surprise to you as the Product Manager’s primary duty is to develop unique products that address the needs and desires of their target market.

 Interviewers could ask these questions in many different ways.
-Here are the most common kinds of product design questions you should be expecting:
+Here are eight common kinds of product design questions you should be expecting:

 - Design a product to help users find doctors on Facebook.
 (Facebook)